-A related measure has been previously introduced for natural terrain analysis in the context of ground robot navigation [45, 23] and urban lidar classification [9].
+A related measure has been previously introduced for natural terrain analysis in the context of ground robot navigation [43, 22] and urban lidar classification [9].
 In these applications, the eigenvalues of the PCA are used only as ratios that are compared to three thresholds in order to define the feature space.
 In the present study we not only consider the full triangle of all possible eigenvalue proportions, as shown in 3, but also span the feature over multiple scales.
-The "tensor voting" technique from computer vision research predates our work in its use of eigenvalues to quantify the dimensionality of the lidar data cloud [38, 20], although with a different algorithmic approach.
-Our work is to our best knowledge the first to combine the local dimensionality characterization over multiple scales1.
-We chose PCA as it is a simple and standard tool for finding relevant directions in the neighborhood ball [40].
-Other projections techniques (e.g. non-linear) could certainly be used for defining different descriptors of the neighborhood ball geometry, but our results below show that PCA is good enough already.
+We choosed PCA as it is a simple and standard tool for finding relevant directions in the neighborhood ball [38].
+Other projections techniques (e.g. non-linear) could certainly be used for defining different descriptors of the neighborhood ball geometry, but our results below show that simple PCA is good enough already.